calacademy-research/COMB/README.md

 Whatever we decide on, it will be great if our pipeline process self-documents with 'stepwise' inputs, code and outputs in the directory hierarchy and intermediate files are saved and automatically archived and work can be restarted from any step.

 Eventually we may combine these in a shared computing environment that everyone understands, perhaps using JupyterLab for notebooks that can collate our results.
 If we do that, we might want to create a stable set of tools for a mixed R/python environment using Conda so we are all on the same page.

+Thoughts welcome, meanwhile we will start to populate the git with some of our code that _points to data_ and _processes it_.